OpnTec/bodyapps-web/README.md

 * First install 'NodeJs' and 'mongoDb'in your maschine.
 * Then run 'npm install' in this directory and all the dependencies will be automatically downloaded.

+## Run the server

+* To start the server, run 'node server.js'

 ## Test

 * Test file is in the 'test' directory.
 So you can run 'mocha test/test.js' to check the test.